raspberrypi/documentation/usage/python/README.md

 ![Python logo](images/python-logo.png)

-Python syntax is very clean, with an emphasis on readability and uses standard English keywords.
+Python syntax is very clean, with an emphasis on readability, and uses standard English keywords.

 ## Thonny